datatyper/learn-git/Useful Git Commands.md

 git log --oneline --stat -n 3
 ```
 where
-* `--oneline` abbreviates the SHA value and removes metadata
+* `--oneline` abbreviates the SHA value and hides metadata
 * `--stat` shows the number of changes in each commit
 * `-n 3` limits the output to the last 3 commits only